Chapter 27: Want All’at Smoke

 “For years, we talked about kids.
 He wanted them, and you know I do.
 After fifteen years, I’m read,y and he’s not.
 Says he has a few more trips in him and I just…”

 Time meant nothing to a vampire.
 Nieema didn’t even think about it most nights.
 No point.
 Perhaps without obligations and a large family, she would.
 Immortality was a gift.
 She wasn’t the brooding sort.
 There wasn’t enough humanity left within for that.
 But when she saw time pass in the eyes of her grandchildren, immortality seemed cruel.
 Mace was their first grandchild and more orc than vampire.
 With his mother only being half, that three percent wasn’t enough.
 The gray at his temples and increasing laugh lines scared her.
-She’d never lost a child or grandchild; Mace would be the first.
+She’d already lost two grandchildren; Mace would make three.
 Orcs didn’t live forever.

 His father was a chieftain and met their daughter later in life.